bozokopic/homepage/src_rst/blog/run_asyncio.rst

 Together with signals which behavior can be overridden, some signals can not be overridden and are strongly enforced by operating system kernel.
 Example of such signal is SIGKILL which signals unconditional termination of application process.
-Stopping application by sending SIGKILL is therfore considered last resort for terminating application which is without sufficient reason ignoring signals SIGINT or SIGTERM.
+Stopping application by sending SIGKILL is therefor considered last resort for terminating application which is without sufficient reason ignoring signals SIGINT or SIGTERM.